Alex Ferguson is ready to party like its 1999 when Robin van Persie joins Manchester United.

 The difficulties Berbatov has had at United, where he will surely now leave, are proof that not every Ferguson signing is a success and there will be some fans who wonder at the purchase given the perceived weaknesses that still exists in midfield.

-However, without question, it has restored a sense of pride to Old Trafford, as the Red Devils get ready to try and rip the championship back from City’s grasp.
+However, without question, it has restored a sense of pride to Old Trafford, as the Red Devils aim to try and wrest the title from City’s grasp.

 “Last season was disappointing for us because we didn’t win the league,” said veteran defender Rio Ferdinand.